btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 = Misc =

-Requires PHP v5.4, since 5.3 is no longer officially supported.
+Requires PHP v5.4.
+PHP 7 works just fine also.

 The git repository can be found at: https://bitbucket.org/edward_electric/broadcast

 == Installation ==

 1. Check that your web host has PHP v5.4.
 1. Activate the plugin sitewide.
-The latter option is more common (and useful).

 == Screenshots ==